What is Cognitive Behavioral Therapy?

 Applications of CBT

 Cognitive Behavioral Therapy is best used when there’s a specific issue to resolve.
 CBT employs a focus on the present day, with the individual performing exercises outside of their sessions in order to gain a better understanding of their situation.
-Combined with the aggressive timeframe and defined goal, CBT is a very effective tool when there’s a specific target, such a disorder or major event that must be overcome.
+Combined with the aggressive timeframe and defined goal, CBT is a very effective tool when there’s a specific target, such as a disorder or major event that must be overcome.

 CBT can be used to combat a wide variety of ailments and disorders.